-Citrix divides its business into two reportable segments: Enterprise and Service Provider (primarily consisting of desktop, data center, and cloud products) and Software as a Service, or SaaS (consisting of Web collaboration, remote access, and support services).
-The Enterprise division accounts for 80% of sales, while the SaaS unit brings in the rest.
+Citrix divides its business into two reportable segments: Enterprise and Service Provider (primarily consisting of desktop, data center, and cloud products) and Mobility Apps (Communications Cloud, Documents Cloud, and Workflow Cloud products).
+The Enterprise division accounts for 80% of sales, while the Mobility unit brings in the rest.

 Sales and Marketing

 Citrix markets and licenses its products and services through multiple channels worldwide, among them value-added resellers (VARs), independent software vendors (ISVs), direct through the Web, and original equipment manufacturers (OEMs).
 These distribution channels are managed by Citrix's global sales and services organizations, which provide training and certification to integrators, VARs, and consultants for products and services.

 Citrix's cash flow from operations followed the trajectory traced by net income.
-Cash flow in 2014 fell 9% to $846 million because of changes in income tax (it had risen some 20% the prior year).
+Cash flow in 2014 fell 9% to $846 million because of changes in income tax (it had risen 15% the prior year).

 Citrix is focused on three trends that are reshaping the computing landscape: personal mobility, enterprise cloud evolution, and cloud services build-out.
 Mobile is at the core of the company's strategy as it shifts from the focus on virtualization.
 It continues to introduce new versions of its products to address these markets.
 In 2015 Citrix introduced the NetSCaler MPX 2500 series, an app delivery controller for communications service providers.
 The product features Citrix's TriScale technology.